OliverACollins/test/README.md

 grid-illusions bergen
 ```

-To view the parameters included for each illusion, simply use the `--help` option in the Python terminal, giving a brief description of what each argument does and its default setting:
+To view the parameters included for each illusion, simply use the `--help` option in the Python terminal to read a brief description of what each argument does and its default setting:

 ```python
 grid-illusions hermann --help